 If you wish to ride on the very special train, especially car 2 Kawaii!
 Room, don’t forget to reserve your seat at any JR Office.
 The train numbers are Kodama 730 (Hakata to Shin-Osaka) and Kodama 741 (Shin-Osaka to Hakata).

 Please find below the Hello Kitty Shinkansen daily schedule (with train number) and all the stops and stations so you can plan your trip to purrrfection!

 |Kodama 730 (Hakata to Shin-Osaka)||Kodama 741 (Shin-Osaka to Hakata)|

 |Station||Departure time||Station||Departure time|

-Check out the Hello Kitty Shinkansen 2019 operating days calendar before your trip to ensure your Hello Kitty experience!
-In the following calendar you will find the operation days colored in pink.
+The Hello Kitty Shinkansen will be also running 2020, so check out the 2020 operating days calendar before your trip to ensure your Hello Kitty experience!
+In the following calendar you will find the operation days with a pink ribbon.

 Therefore, keep in mind that the Hello Kitty Shinkansen does not operate on the following days in 2020:

 - January 6